Royal Palace of Fez: Marinid foundation (13th century and after)

-Alaouite period (17th century and after)
+'Alawi period (17th century and after)

-Following years of neglect, the original Marinid constructions mostly fell into disrepair and were only restored, rebuilt, or replaced when the Alaouite sultans re-invested in Fes and made it the capital of Morocco again (with the exception of certain periods).
-As a result, the current structures in the palace mainly date from the Alaouite period, from the 17th century and after.
-Sultan Moulay Rashid, the first Alaouite sultan to unify Morocco, captured Fez in 1666.
+Following years of neglect, the original Marinid constructions mostly fell into disrepair and were only restored, rebuilt, or replaced when the 'Alawi sultans re-invested in Fes and made it the capital of Morocco again (with the exception of certain periods).
+As a result, the current structures in the palace mainly date from the 'Alawi period, from the 17th century and after.
+Sultan Moulay Rashid, the first 'Alawi sultan to unify Morocco, captured Fez in 1666.
 In 1671, he ordered the creation of a vast rectangular courtyard in the eastern part of the palace.
 The courtyard, still extant today, was adorned with green zellij tiles and centered around a large rectangular water basin.
 This addition extended the Dar al-Makhzen grounds up to the edge of the Lalla ez-Zhar Mosque, which had previously stood in the middle of a residential neighbourhood, and cutting off one of the local streets.
 This was one of several occasions where the expansion of the palace cut into the general residential areas of Fes el-Jdid.
 Moulay Rashid also built the vast Kasbah Cherarda north of Fes el-Jdid in order to house his tribal troops.
 The housing of troops here also liberated new space in Fes el-Jdid itself, including the northwestern area which became the new Moulay Abdallah neighbourhood from the early 18th century onwards.
-This is where Sultan Moulay Abdallah (ruled between 1729 and 1757) erected a large mosque and royal necropolis for the Alaouite dynasty.
+This is where Sultan Moulay Abdallah (ruled between 1729 and 1757) erected a large mosque and royal necropolis for the 'Alawi dynasty.
 Abdallah's successor, Sultan Mohammed ben Abdallah (ruled 1748 and 1757–1790), was responsible, according to some sources, for establishing the New Mechouar and the Old Mechouar.
-However, other studies and later authors attribute this arrangement to Moulay Hassan's reign a century later (see below).
+However, other studies and later authors attribute this arrangement to Moulay Hassan I's reign a century later (see below).
 Mohammed ben Abdallah also built the Dar Ayad al-Kebira, one of the more imposing structures inside the palace grounds.

 Major expansions and modifications continued throughout the 19th century.
 Under sultan Moulay Abd al-Rahman (ruled 1822–1859) the Bab Bou Jat Mechouar or Grand Mechouar was created to the west of the Moulay Abdallah quarter, providing the palace grounds with another ceremonial entrance to the northwest.
 Moulay Abd al-Rahman also revived the gardens of the palace to the west, up to the old western Marinid walls of the city, by creating the Lalla Mina or Lalla Amina Gardens (on the site of earlier Marinid-era gardens) and building the adjoining Lalla Mina Mosque.
 West of these, beyond the old walls, an even larger walled garden known today as the Agdal was established by Sultan Moulay Hassan I (ruled 1873–1894).
 (According to one author, the Lalla Mina Mosque is also attributed to Moulay Hassan.)